-A83 Rest and Be Thankful Team, AtkinsRéalis WSP Joint Venture, 110 Queen Street, Glasgow, G1 3BX Further information If you would like to contact AtkinsRéalis WSP Joint Venture, details for their stakeholder team are: Tel: 0131 316 8293 Email: A83@wsp.com By post: A83 Rest and Be Thankful Team, AtkinsRéalis WSP Joint Venture, 110 Queen Street, Glasgow, G1 3BX All of the information presented in this leaflet is available on the virtual exhibition room: pinpointcloud.co.uk/A83restandbethankful Transport Scotland will consider your comments and feedback to help inform the design development of the LTS and progress towards the MTS.
+Please email your comments to: A83@wsp.com Or by post to: A83 Rest and Be Thankful Team, AtkinsRéalis WSP Joint Venture, 110 Queen Street, Glasgow, G1 3BX Feedback forms are also available on the Transport Scotland website and the A83 Story Map.
+Should you have any specific accessibility requirements, the summary leaflet and information panels presented at today's event can be made available in an appropriate format on request by contacting the project team.

+Transport Scotland will consider your comments and feedback to help inform the design development of the LTS and progress towards the MTS.
 All submissions will be shared with our technical advisers as required.
 We may also use your submission to inform future reports or public documents related to this activity.
 If you choose to provide contact details with your submission, Transport Scotland will only use these details to keep you updated with the progress of this project.
-Your personal data will be deleted in line with our records retention and disposal policy (available at gov. scot/publications/scottish-government-recordsmanagement-plan-2/).
+Your personal data will be deleted in line with our records retention and disposal policy (available at gov.scot/publications/scottishgovernment-records-management-plan-2/).
 You can opt out of receiving updates from Transport Scotland at any time by contacting the project team using the above contact details.
 The provision of contact details is optional and your comments will still be considered if provided anonymously.
 However, Transport Scotland will be unable to respond to your submission if you choose not to provide these details.
-If you want to make a complaint about how we have handled your personal data or exercise any of your rights under the UK GDPR, please contact dpa@transport.gov.scot.
+If you want to make a complaint about how we have handled your personal data or exercise any of your rights under the UK GDPR please contact dpa@transport.gov.scot.
+Contact details Should you wish to contact AtkinsRéalis WSP Joint Venture, details for the stakeholder team are: Tel: 0131 316 8293 Email: A83@wsp.com By post: A83 Rest and Be Thankful Team, AtkinsRéalis WSP Joint Venture, 110 Queen Street, Glasgow, G1 3BX All of the information presented at today's event is available in the virtual exhibition room: pinpointcloud.co.uk/A83restandbethankful

-To view the virtual exhibition room, scan the QR code or please visit: pinpointcloud.co.uk/A83restandbethankful